A Change of Mind

-"A Change of Mind" is an episode of the allegorical British science fiction TV series, The Prisoner.
+"A Change of Mind" is an episode of the allegorical British science fiction TV series The Prisoner.
 It was written by Roger Parkes and directed by Patrick McGoohan and ninth produced.
 It was the twelfth episode to be broadcast in the UK on ITV (ATV Midlands and Grampian) on Friday 15 December 1967 and first aired in the United States on CBS on Saturday 24 August 1968.

 The episode stars Patrick McGoohan as Number Six and features John Sharp as Number Two.
 Themes explored include coerced confessions and political control via drugs; also conformity, methods of enforcing it, and the consequences of its rejection.

 Plot summary

 Number Six pursues his daily exercise routine in the woods.
-Two young toughs arrive and accuse him of being anti-social for not using the community gym and a fight ensues in which Number Six prevails.
-In an anteroom to the Council Chamber, a Villager is seen desperately confessing to being "inadequate and anti-social"; he is applauded by others for this admission.
+Two young toughs arrive and accuse him of being anti-social for not using the community gym and a fight ensues, in which Number Six prevails.
+In an anteroom to the Council Chamber, a Villager desperately confesses to being "inadequate and anti-social"; he is applauded by others for this admission.
 Number Six is invited into the committee chamber to confess his lack of cooperation, but sarcastically declines to do so.

 The Village newspaper, the Tally Ho, reports that Number Six is due for "further investigation".
 Number Two denies having any influence over the committee but warns of the consequences of non-compliance.
-Number Eighty-six, an attractive female, chides Number Six for his non-cooperation.
+Number Eighty-Six, an attractive female, chides Number Six for his non-cooperation.

 Number Six's exposure of a community "rehab" process causes the committee to label him uncooperative.
 He is taken to the Hospital, where he encounters a Villager with a scar on his temple who says that he had been labelled as "unmutual", but is now cured.
 Number Six again appears before the committee and is told he will be labelled for "Instant Social Conversion" if he does not fall into line.
 He then reads in the Tally-Ho and hears over the public address system that he is officially "unmutual".

 Next morning Number Six is thoroughly shunned, and Number Two threatens him again with Social Conversion, which is a sort of lobotomy.
 Number Six is attacked by the irate Villagers and marched to the Hospital.
-There he is strapped to a table and the Social Conversion process is explained to a Village television audience by Number Eighty-six, who is the chief technician in charge.
+There he is strapped to a table and the Social Conversion process is explained to a Village television audience by Number Eighty-Six, who is the chief technician in charge.
 Drugged, Number Six is subjected to an ultra-sonic treatment which lobotomises him.
-At the last second, Number Eighty-six shuts off the ultrasound.
+At the last second, Number Eighty-Six shuts off the ultrasound.